NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 ##### Report Event By Listening to Routes

-While skills client library doesn't provide an automatic way to report skills based on route changes it is quite easy to implement if you are using [Vue Router](https://router.vuejs.org/).
+While the skills client library doesn't provide an automatic way to report skills based on route changes it is quite easy to implement if you are using [Vue Router](https://router.vuejs.org/).
 Here is an example using Vue Router [Global After Hooks](https://router.vuejs.org/guide/advanced/navigation-guards.html#global-after-hooks):